The Eternal Witness

 At the foot of Cnoc Mordán (Mordàn’s Mountain), Loch Con Aortha, Connemara, Ireland

-My teacher in my primary (Elementary) School spoke one day about the Irish poet Antoine O Raifteiri (Raftery) who lived between 1779 and 1835.
+Micheal O Cuaig ( a wonderful Poet and singer) was my teacher in my primary (Elementary) School.
+He spoke one day about the Irish poet Antoine O Raifteiri (Raftery) who lived between 1779 and 1835.
 Raftery wrote an epic poem in Gaelic called Seanachas an Sceatha- ‘Folklore of the hedge/bush’.
 This Gaelic poem recounts how the bush meets the poet and tells him all he has ever witnessed, since the beginning of time.

 It was so reassuring to me to know that such a witnessing existed.